Trailer VIN Lookup

 National Insurance Criminal Bureau (NICB), a not-for-profit organization, is dedicated to fighting insurance fraud and crime.
 Its VINCheck Lookup is a free tool for the public to determine if a vehicle has an insurance theft claim or salvage record.

 1) Visit the NICB VINCheck page.

 2) Key in a VIN number or take a picture of the VIN and upload it.
 Then click Search VIN.

 3) You’ll learn if the vehicle is a stolen car or has been declared a total loss due to damage or collision.

 Method 5 – NHTSA (National Highway Traffic Safety Administration)

-NHTSA is a federal agency for improving transportation safety and allows people to check the safety issues and recalls of a specific vehicle by VIN for free.
+NHTSA is a federal agency for improving transportation safety and lets people check the safety issues and recalls of a specific vehicle by VIN for free.

 1) Navigate to the NHTSA’s VIN decoder.

 2) You’ll see the unrepaired recalls related to the VIN in the past 15 calendar years.